opencog/docker/opencog/README.md

     * `(set-relex-server-host)`
     * `(nlp-parse "you know what this is.")`

-7. have fun hacking
+7. Have fun hacking

-8. exit container
+8. Exit container

 ## Steps for RelEx development
 __For UNIX like systems only, and if you choose to use docker-compose__